adaptlearning/adapt-contrib-trickle/README.md

         adapt install adapt-contrib-trickle

-This extension can also be installed by adding the component to the adapt.json file before running `adapt install`:
+This extension can also be installed by adding the extension to the adapt.json file before running `adapt install`:

         "adapt-contrib-trickle": "*"